Israel says it has killed Hamas leader Yahya Sinwar in Gaza

 JERUSALEM (AP) — Israeli forces in Gaza killed Hamas leader Yahya Sinwar, a chief architect of last year's attack on Israel that sparked the war, the military said Thursday.
 Troops appeared to have run across him unknowingly in a battle, only to discover afterwards that a body in the rubble was Israel's most wanted man.

 Israeli leaders celebrated his killing as a settling of scores just over a year after Hamas-led militants killed some 1,200 people in Israel and kidnapped 250 others in an attack that stunned the country.
-They also presented it as a turning point in the campaign to destroy Hamas, urging its fighters to surrender and release some 100 hostages still in Gaza.
+They also presented it as a turning point in the campaign to destroy Hamas, urging the group to surrender and release some 100 hostages still in Gaza.

 “Hamas will no longer rule Gaza.
 This is the start of the day after Hamas," Prime Minister Benjamin Netanyahu said.

 U.S. officials expressed hopes for a cease-fire with Sinwar out of the picture.
-But eliminating him may not end the devastating war, during which Israel has killed more than 42,000 Palestinians and destroyed much of the Gaza Strip.
+But eliminating him may not end the devastating war, during which Israel has destroyed much of the Gaza Strip and killed more than 42,000 Palestinians.
+The Gaza Health Ministry does not distinguish between civilians and combatants but says more than half of those killed were women and children.

-His death is a crippling blow to the group.
-But Hamas has proven resilient to past losses of leaders.
+Sinwar's death is a crippling blow to Hamas, but the group, which receives support from Iran, has proven resilient to past losses of leaders.
 There was no immediate confirmation from Hamas of Sinwar’s death.

 Earlier this month Israel opened a new front in its war with Hezbollah, stepping up bombardment in Lebanon and launching a ground campaign against the Iran-backed militia after a year of trading cross-border fire.

-In his speech about Sinwar's death, Netanyahi said, “Our war is not yet ended.”
+In his speech about Sinwar's death, Netanyahu said, “Our war is not yet ended.”

-President Joe Biden called Sinwar's death a “good day for Israel, for the United States, and for the world,” and he said it opens the way for "a political settlement that provides a better future for Israelis and Palestinians alike.”
+President Joe Biden said Sinwar's death opens the way for "a political settlement that provides a better future for Israelis and Palestinians alike.”
 He said he would talk with Netanyahu "to discuss the pathway for bringing the hostages home to their families, and for ending this war once and for all.”

-Sinwar has been Hamas’ top leader inside the Gaza Strip for years, closely connected to its military wing while dramatically building up its capabilities.
-He was elevated to Hamas’ highest spot in July after his predecessor, Ismail Haniyeh, was killed in an apparent Israeli strike in the Iranian capital Tehran.
+Sinwar has been Hamas’ leader inside the Gaza Strip for years.
+He was elevated to the group's top leadership position in July after his predecessor, Ismail Haniyeh, was killed in an apparent Israeli strike in the Iranian capital, Tehran.

-In the past months, Israel has eliminated a string of senior figures from Hamas and Lebanon’s Hezbollah with airstrikes.
-Israel has claimed to have killed the head of Hamas’ military wing, Mohammed Deif, in an airstrike, but the group has said he survived.
+In the past months, Israel has eliminated a string of senior figures from Hamas and Hezbollah with airstrikes.
+Israel has claimed to have killed the head of Hamas' military wing, Mohammed Deif, but the group has said he survived.

 But in Sinwar's case, troops found him by chance.